kevinbowe/PushApp/README.md

 ##FEATURE BRANCH - Sub folder Feature

 Data files and application files are typically stored in sub folders.
 Push should be able to find, copy/move, and delete these files and sub folders when appropriate.
+Not all sub folders and files should be processed.
+Push should be able to exclude certain files and sub folders when processing.

 -------------------------------------------------------------------------------